theturtle32/WebSocket-Node/docs/WebSocketClient.md

 `function(errorDescription)`

 Emitted when there is an error connecting to the remote host or the handshake response sent by the server is invalid.

+###httpResponse
+`function(response, webSocketClient)`

+Emitted when the server replies with anything other then "101 Switching Protocols".
+Provides an opportunity to handle redirects for example.
+The ```response``` parameter is an instance of the [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) class.
+This is not suitable for handling receiving of large response bodies, as the underlying socket will be immediately closed by WebSocket-Node as soon as all handlers for this event are executed.

+Normally, if the remote server sends an HTTP response with a response code other than 101, the ```WebSocketClient``` will automatically emit the ```connectFailed``` event with a description of what was received from the remote server.
+However, if there are one or more listeners attached to the ```httpResponse``` event, then the ```connectFailed``` event will not be emitted for non-101 responses received.  ```connectFailed``` will still be emitted for non-HTTP errors, such as when the remote server is unreachable or not accepting TCP connections.